A vanity addresses give some amount of human readability to the otherwise random string of letters and numbers known as a Solana wallet address.

 Like I discussed in my technical deep dive on how deriving Solana addresses works, the Solana CLI by default is not setup to generate a mnemonic phrase for an address to use in a web browser wallet.
 This is because the derivation path is different for the default settings on the CLI and what web browsers wallets (like Phantom and Solflare) use.

-So to use a Solana vanity address in a browser wallet, you must change the derivation path use in the grind.
+So to use a Solana vanity address in a browser wallet, you must change the derivation path used in the grind command.

 Vanity with mnemonic and derivation path